dzaba1/dzaba1.github.io/dotNet.md

 ## Anonymous types, what are they?

-Anonumous types is a mechanism of making types and class inderectly with read only properties.
+Anonymous types is a mechanism of making types and class indirectly with read only properties.

 Can be assigned to `object`, `var` and `dynamic`.

 Anonymous type name is made by the compiler.

-If there are 2 anonymous types with the same propertes in the same order then it will be one type generated.
+If there are 2 anonymous types with the same properties in the same order then it will be one type generated.

 They have GetHashCode and Equals implemented.
 They compare all properties.